-With AIP, you can identity which of your data is sensitive.
-Microsoft is smart in that it can detect things like credit card numbers and social security numbers within a document.
-Or you can create custom rules for how to identify sensitive information, so you don't have to read every file you have.
+With AIP (Azure Information Protection), you can identity your company's sensitive data.
+Microsoft is smart in that it can detect things like credit card numbers and social security numbers written within a document automatically.
+AIP also allows you to create custom rules for identifying sensitive information, so you don't have to read every file.
 Once you've identified the sensitive data, you can classify it by labeling it 'secret' or 'sensitive' or one of the many out of the box labels Microsoft provides you.
 Then, you can apply protection policies, such as not allowing an employee to copy and paste from certain documents.

 Or lets say the CEO accidentally sends an internal memo for the execs to the whole company.
 Even if the other employees receive the file, they won't be able to read it, unless they have the right credentials.
 Pretty cool, right?
 Watch the video below to see it in action.

 Microsoft Cloud App Security

 This tool is a Cloud Access Security Broker (CASB), which is necessary for IT compliance, configuring how your data travels, and for visibility into security threats across Microsoft and 3rd party apps.